The three key steps to the skyscraper technique included:

 We’re seeing significantly more algorithm updates on Facebook and all social networks.
 Our content has to work harder than ever before.

 It's not just the bots getting smarter.
 We are too.
 We've got tech-up-to-our-eyeballs, we're far savvier than the audiences of yesteryear.
 WE KNOW TOO MUCH.

-So we know that Google EAT is concerned with authority and semantic connections, when deciding whether to rank our content.
+So we know that Google E-E-A-T is concerned with experience, authority, and semantic connections when deciding whether to rank our content.

 In fact, he says that they’ll be replaced by "inferred links" – semantic references connecting topics to a brand and its content.